sz3/libcimbar/README.md

 	* These 6-7 bits per tile work out to a maximum of 9300-10850 bytes per barcode, though in practice this number is reduced by error correction.
 	* The default ecc setting is 30/155, which is where we go from 9300 -> 7500 bytes of real data for a 4-color cimbar image.
 		* Reed Solomon is not an ideal for this use case -- specifically, it corrects byte errors, and cimbar errors tend to involve 1-3 bits at a time.
 However, since Reed Solomon implementations are ubiquitous, I used it for this prototype.
-* 18 seconds to transfer a 1.2 MB file == 66 kb/s.
+* 43 seconds to transfer a 3.0 MB file == 69 kb/s.
 This is the current benchmark on my old Android phone.
 	* specifically, this is using https://github.com/sz3/cfc, running with 4 CPU threads on a Qualcomm Snapdragon 625
+	* for smaller (~1MB) files, I've seen 75 kb/s.
+		* for inflating benchmark numbers, a decent strategy is to turn down the ecc settings and say a prayer to your prefered deity
+			* this is neither reliable, nor representative of the usable case, however
-	* this is not using the GPU.
-Also, the android app kind of sucks.
+	* the android app is not currently using the GPU.
+Also, it's a pretty minimal effort app build on an opencv tutorial.
+It kind of sucks.
+		* notably: the app doesn't do anything useful with camera settings.
+It would help processing if the app was handing libcimbar better quality images!

 ## Implementation details